Stronghold – The Collector's Hit Box: Background

-Released in 2007, the collection was widely anticipated by fans.
-The album came as a 3 CD box set featuring single releases, remixes and previously unreleased material.
-Among the rare tracks were four unreleased James Bond themes that Rush had recorded in the early 1980s before her fame.
+The set includes all extended versions that were released on German 12-inch singles from 1984 to 1989, as well as remixes that were released in the United Kingdom in 1985 and 1986.
+Rare songs include b-sides from early singles, standalone singles, soundtrack songs and four unreleased James Bond themes that Rush recorded in February 1984.
 As well as this, the album featured a new remix of her hit "I Come Undone" by Dave Kurtis, which received rave reviews among fans.